-Tables 5.4.3-14 through 5.4.3-17 summarize the damage estimated for the 500- and 2,500-year MRP earthquake events.
+Tables 5.4.3-13 and 5.4.3-14 summarize the damage estimated for the 500- and 2,500-year MRP earthquake events.
 HAZUS-MH estimates no damage to the building stock as a result of the 100-year event.
 Damage loss estimates include structural and non-structural damage to the building and loss of contents.